Purpose

 because pattern enumeration of arbitrary paths is broader than the

-inherit the bash-gate's scoping constraints.
+stay inside the parent-specified scope.
 Source edits required

 to make tests pass belong to `implementer`.
 The `tools:` frontmatter